aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

               tag: latest # Image tag
     ```

-4. Set EBS snapshot-based image cache (optional)
+4. Set EBS snapshot-based image cache (optional, not required when using SOCI Parallel Pull)

     If you built an [EBS snapshot-based image cache](#image-cache-building), you need to specify the snapshot ID in the corresponding runtime with the following configuration: